-LE BOURGET, France -- Japan's first home-grown jetliner faces stormy skies even before takeoff, as repeated development and delivery delays have pushed potential buyers toward increasingly attractive alternatives.
+LE BOURGET, France -- Japan's first home-grown jetliner faces murky skies even before takeoff, as repeated development and delivery delays have pushed potential buyers toward increasingly attractive alternatives.

 Mitsubishi Aircraft, developer of the Mitsubishi Regional Jet, abandoned much of the usual fanfare when unveiling the completed plane Monday at the International Paris Air Show here.
 The aircraft is on display for the world's aviation industry insiders to see, and received a laudatory introduction from Shunichi Miyanaga, president of parent Mitsubishi Heavy Industries.
 But there has been no press conference to report new orders for the plane -- an event most manufacturers relish.
 Mitsubishi Aircraft itself held such an announcement at an industry show in the U.K. last year.

 Hisakazu Mizutani, president of Mitsubishi Aircraft, ventured to say that pulling in orders would be "difficult."
 But on the whole, neither the aircraft developer nor its parent seem particularly anxious to elaborate, or indeed to get business flowing.
 At Mitsubishi Heavy, workers "have apparently been told it doesn't really matter if they bring in orders," according to a person close to the situation.
 If contracts allow for cancellation to guard against further delays, the thinking seems to be, why bother taking them seriously at all?

 No longer new

 The MRJ's delivery date has been pushed back five times so far, and is now set for mid-2020.
 The lower environmental impact, improved fuel efficiency and quick turnaround time that held such appeal nine years ago, when the decision to commercialize the aircraft was made official, are rapidly losing their shine.